zhyd1997/polaris/polaris-react/README.md

 yarn run build:development
 ```

-Also, when running `yarn install`, copied builds will be overwritten and will require running `yarn run build-consumer PROJECT_DIRECTORY` again.
+Also, when running `pnpm install`, copied builds will be overwritten and will require running `yarn run build-consumer PROJECT_DIRECTORY` again.

 #### Manual visual regression testing